milena6/testGov/README.md

 - Environment configurable via `BASE_URL`
 - Descriptive test names and grouped with `test.describe`
 - Clear assertions verifying key page elements
-- Parallel execution & CI
+- Parallel execution & CI with test report storage in GitHub Pages (currently dummy disabled by adding a condition to run only on `never-activated-branch`)
 - Page Object Pattern: page definitions in pages/, test logic in tests/

 ## 🔄 Future Enhancements